Mobiwn/LeNet-5-Based-Persian-Handwritten-Digits-Recognition/README.md

 # 🖋️ Persian Handwritten Digit Recognition with LeNet-5 🧠

 Author: Mobin Kheibary
-Date: January, 2034
+Date: January, 2024

 ## Overview

 Welcome to the Persian Handwritten Digit Recognition project!
 This project focuses on the classification of Persian handwritten digits using the LeNet-5 convolutional neural network.
-Through this project, I aim to contribute to my overall understanding of how is it possible to use the well known LeNet-5 architecture for solving different real-world problems.
+Through this project, my objective is to enhance my comprehension of leveraging the renowned LeNet-5 architecture for addressing diverse real-world challenges.

 ## Features